Harmony in the Extremes

 <<Activate reverse thrusters!>> Larkin cried.
 Then there was a second blast, and half of the control room collapsed.
 Clutching on to a railing, Larkin screamed: <<Prepare life-rafts!>> and the remainder of the control room disintegrated into a searing apocalypse.

-COMMANDER LARKIN WOKE from a restless sleep to a dizzy head and an almost sickening sense of confusion.
+COMMANDER LARKIN WOKE FROM a restless sleep to a dizzy head and an almost sickening sense of confusion.
 His first thought was that he was aboard the Mnemosyne, waking to a normal day of interstellar flight.
 Only when he turned on his side and felt stabbing pain in his legs did he remember: a projectile of metal and glass plunging into the atmosphere of an unknown planet, clouds outside thicker than soup.
 He opened his eyes and attempted to rise.

 The crash of the Mnemosyne, on the search for the New Atlantis, by Robert Sullivan and Canva